MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-receive-segment-coalescing.md

 ---
 title: Overview of Receive Segment Coalescing
-description: When receiving data, the miniport driver, NDIS, and TCP/IP must all look at each segment's header information separately. ms.date: 04/20/2017
+description: Receive segment coalescing (RSC) reduces overhead by coalescing a sequence of received segments and passing them to the host TCP/IP stack in one operation. ms.date: 01/12/2023
 ---

 # Overview of Receive Segment Coalescing

-When receiving data, the miniport driver, NDIS, and TCP/IP must all look at each segment's header information separately.
+When receiving data, the miniport driver, NDIS, and TCP/IP must all look at each PDU's header information separately.
 When large amounts of data are being received, this creates a large amount of overhead.
 Receive segment coalescing (RSC) reduces this overhead by coalescing a sequence of received segments and passing them to the host TCP/IP stack in one operation, so that NDIS and TCP/IP need only look at one header for the entire sequence.

 RSC is intended to support coalescing in a way that: